ronenliberman/Symbiodiniaceae-in-juvenile-octocoral/README.md

 # Symbiodiniaceae-in-juvenile-octocoral across depth.
-ITS2 seqyences files in this repository were derived from Symportal pipline.
-I addition, raw psbA sequences that were used to construct phylogenetic tree of Cladocopium are provided.
+ITS2 sequences files in this repository were derived from Symportal pipeline.
+In addition, raw psbA sequences that were used to construct the phylogenetic tree of Cladocopium are provided.